My Son John: Plot

-The next morning, John asks Lucille to retrieve his trousers from the church clothing drive, and she finds a key.
-Stedman returns to inform her that he is an FBI agent investigating John.
-His mother tells John to "think with your heart, not your head."
-When she returns the trousers to John, he claims it was a normal loyalty check.
-Lucille discovers that the key is for an apartment of a female Soviet spy with whom John confesses to having an affair.
-Lucille refuses to accept his assurances of loyalty and begs him to confess, and declares that he deserves to be punished.
-However, John points out that the court will refuse to accept Lucille's testimony, since she is suffering from a mental illness, which Stedman accuses John of causing.
+The next morning, John asks Lucille to retrieve a pair of his trousers from the church clothing drive; she finds an unknown key in one of the pockets.
+She meets Stedman who informs her that he is an FBI agent investigating John.
+She has a conversation with Dan who is feeling remorseful after last night's incident.
+She defends her husband saying, "You've got more wisdom than all of us because you listen to your heart."
+When she returns the trousers to her son, she mentions the importance of the FBI's work to perform "routine loyalty checks" and "to investigate and protect us."
+Lucille learns from John that the key she found is for an apartment of a female Soviet spy with whom John admits to being "quite intimate".
+Lucille refuses to accept John's assurances that he has been engaging in legitimate activities.
+She begs him to confess to the FBI so that she won't have to turn him in.
+But her pleading with her son is to no avail.
+She collapses on a sofa in exhaustion and says to Stedman, "Take him away, take him away.
+He has to be...punished."
+John points out that the courts will refuse to accept any testimony she offers since she is suffering from a mental illness, which Stedman accuses John of causing.

-Stedman advises him that he should "use whatever free will you have.
-Give up.
-Name names."
+Stedman advises John that he should "use whatever free will you have left to make your own decision....
+Give up, name names."
 John tries to flee the country on a flight to Lisbon, but at the last minute finds faith in God, repents his actions, and decides to turn himself in to Stedman.
-However, John is killed by communist agents before he can do so, but he tells Stedman that he left a tape-recorded confession, which Stedman plays at his college's commencement exercises.
+However, before John can do so, he is shot by communist agents.
+While dying, he tells Stedman that he earlier recorded a confession.
+Stedman plays the recording at John's college commencement exercises.
 Later at church, Dan consoles a distraught Lucille, saying that John's actions will eventually be forgotten, but that his words will be remembered.